-Research suggests that safflower oil may provide some health benefits, especially for blood sugar, cholesterol, and skin inflammation.
+Research suggests that safflower oil may provide various health benefits.
+These include uses for blood sugar, cholesterol, and skin inflammation.

 Safflower oil is a popular cooking oil that comes from the seeds of the safflower plant.
 Some research suggests it may have some health benefits when people use it in the diet and on the skin.